A Selection of IBC Research Abstracts Published in 2015

 Gonçalves, A., et al. (2015).
 Unicancer-pegase 07 study: a randomized phase 3 trial evaluating post-operative docetaxel-5fu regimen after neo-adjuvant dose- intense chemotherapy for treatment of inflammatory breast cancer.
 Annals of Oncology: the official scientific journal of ESMO, 26(8), 1692-7. doi: 10.1093/annonc/mdv216.
-Abstract below, free full text is not available.
+Free full text is not available.

 Inflammatory breast cancer (IBC) is a rare and aggressive disease requiring a multimodal treatment.
 We evaluated the benefit of adding docetaxel-5-fluorouracil (D-5FU) regimen after preoperative dose-intense (DI) epirubicin-cyclophosphamide (EC) and locoregional treatment in IBC patients.